Random note #1: I find it irrationally annoying to write "mom" instead of "mum". I like my U's, okay?

 "I'd rather not talk about it."

-She wondered who it was, and immediately got a sinking feeling in her stomach.
+She wondered who it could be, and immediately there was a sinking feeling in her stomach.

 "Understood," Martin was saying.
 "You're a good friend."

-Colonel Nelec stood by the front window of the house.
-He was an imposing figure in green and blue, his craggy face half in shadow (even with the curtains open, it was dark and gloomy inside), and he watched his men go through boxes, drawers, desks, looking for one specific thing – one specific, VERY important thing.
+Colonel Nelec waited by the front window of the house.
+He was an imposing figure in green and blue, his craggy face half in shadow (even with the curtains open it was rather gloomy inside), and he watched his men search through boxes, drawers, desks, all looking for one specific thing.
+One very important thing.

 They hadn't found it yet, which annoyed him.
 It also made him slightly anxious, though he'd never let it show.
 As he stood there, waiting by the window, Sergeant Overmeyer walked over with some more bad news.
 "Nothing so far," he murmured.
 Overmeyer – a thickly-muscled, dark-skinned man – had a curiously flat voice.
 The voice of someone used to obeying every order he was given.